Christine Sauer

 Background

-Christine joined ERS in September 2021, upon completion of her doctoral studies at Michigan State University.
-Her research interests include supply chain analysis, agrifood system transformation, food security, and development economics.
+Christine joined USDA, Economic Research Service (ERS) in September 2021, after completion of her doctoral studies at Michigan State University.
+Her research interests include supply chain analysis, agricultural transportation, agrifood system transformation, food security, and development economics.
 In her dissertation, she studied the spatial patterns of processed food consumption, the dynamics of the maize flour value chain, and whether the poor pay more for food, all in Tanzania.
-Prior to starting graduate school, she worked at a regional grocery store chain as a marketing analyst, studying the store’s personalized rewards and digital coupon systems.
+Prior to starting graduate school, Christine worked at a regional grocery store chain as a marketing analyst, studying the store’s personalized rewards and digital coupon systems.

 Education